-Council recessed into Executive Session at 8:00 p.m. a potential acquisition of real estate.
-It was anticipated that the Executive Session would last approximately 10 minutes and that a decision would be made.
+Council recessed into executive session at 8:05 p.m. a potential acquisition of real estate.
+It was anticipated that the executive session would last approximately 20 minutes and that a decision would be made.

-The Council meeting reconvened at 8:12 p.m.
+Mayor Korthuis came out from executive session and announced that Council required five more minutes of discussion time.
+The Council meeting reconvened at 8:30 p.m.